Eastman Kodak Co v. Harold Worden: Significant actions by Worden

 Worden did many things which make this an example of an industrial espionage case.
-While Worden was still an employee at Kodak, he was in charge of recommending what technologies should be patented or assigned trade secret.
+While Worden was still an employee at Kodak, he was in charge of recommending which technologies should be patented and thereby made public and which should be treated as trade secrets.
 He advised Kodak not to patent major elements of the 401 process because it would facilitate reverse engineering by competitors.
 Before his retirement, he procured documents and proprietary information detailing major components of Kodak technology.
 In addition to acquiring the information about Kodak technology, Worden was the project manager at the Rochester-based Kodak plant which developed and implemented the 401 process.
 This gave him position and access which he used to gain the information and know-how to implement it.
 He also did not give back confidential information that he took from the company when he left.
 These factors became very important when Worden left Kodak to set up his own consulting firm.

 Once Worden left Kodak, he set up his own consulting firm, Worden Enterprise Inc., in Santee, South Carolina, and recruited Kurt Strobel, another former Kodak employee, to work with him.
 Worden also recruited more than 60 Kodak retirees to sell him trade secrets or to consult Kodak competitors.
 Worden used this consulting firm to broker stolen documents and his knowledge of Kodak technology to competitors.
 This consulting by Worden constituted a breach in professional ethics.
 However, the current and retired employees did not physically give stolen technology or documents to Kodak competitors.
 Instead, they used Kodak's problem solving techniques to help competitors to develop Kodak technology which did not violate the current laws protecting trade secrets.

 After Kodak learned about Worden's actions, the sting operation conducted by Kodak shows how Worden sold trade secrets.
 In 1995, a Kodak executive and a security consultant posed as employees of a phony Chinese company trying to break into the modern film manufacturing market and met with Worden in an Atlanta hotel room.
 During the meeting, Worden said that he would not sell patented technology, but once the operatives said they had $250 million to spend on a new factory, Worden offered to show how to make the high-quality acetate, crucial for manufacturing film.
 Worden offered his services and expertise for a fee between $125,000 and $500,000.
 The sting operation shows that Worden's willingness to sell Kodak technology noting that secrets are not always patented.